moabu/cluster-mgr/README.md

 clustermgr-celery &
 ```

+### Run clustermgr-cli

-8) Open another terminal to run clustermgr-cli
+Open another terminal to run clustermgr-cli:

 ```
 clustermgr-cli run
 ```

+### Create Credentials

-9) On your first run of Gluu Cluster Manager, it will prompt you to create an administrator user name and password.
+When Cluster Manager is run for the first time, it will prompt creation of an administrator user name and password.
 This creates an authentication config file at `$HOME/.clustermgr/auth.ini`.
 The default authentication method can be disabled by removing the file.

-Note, we recommend disabling [default authentication](https://github.com/GluuFederation/cluster-mgr/wiki/User-Authentication#using-default-admin-user) after [OXD authentication](https://github.com/GluuFederation/cluster-mgr/wiki/User-Authentication#using-oxd-and-gluu-server) has been setup properly.
+### Intstall oxd (optional)

+We recommend utilizing the [oxd client software](https://github.com/GluuFederation/cluster-mgr/wiki/User-Authentication#using-oxd-and-gluu-server) to leverage Gluu for authentication to Cluster Manager.
+After oxd has been installed and configured, [default authentication](https://github.com/GluuFederation/cluster-mgr/wiki/User-Authentication#using-default-admin-user) can be disabled.

+### Create new user
-10) It is recommended to create a "cluster" user, other than the one you used to install and configure cluster manager.
-This is a basic security concern, due to the fact that the user ssh'ing into this server would have unfettered access to every server connected to cluster manager.
-By using a separate user, which will still be able to connect to localhost:5000, you can inhibit potential malicious activity.
+It is recommended to create an additional "cluster" user, other than the one used to install and configure cluster manager.

+This is a basic security precaution, due to the fact that the user ssh'ing into this server has unfettered access to every server connected to cluster manager.
+By using a separate user, which will still be able to connect to localhost:5000, potential malicious activity can be avoided.

 ```
 ssh -L 5000:localhost:5000 cluster@<server>
 ```

+### Login

-11) Navigate to the cluster-mgr web GUI on your local machine:
+Navigate to the cluster-mgr web GUI on your local machine:

 ```
 http://localhost:5000/
 ```
 ## Deploying a default Gluu Server Cluster

 ### To deploy a functioning cluster, it is necessary to do a few things.